 The day before the tour starts we will meet for an evening meal at Dover.
 This day is designed to give you chance to get to the start point in preparation to start cycling on Saturday.
-At the end of the tour we finish cycling on Thursday and transfer to Inverness where we will spend the last evening.
+At the end of the tour we finish cycling on Friday and transfer to Inverness where we will spend the last evening.

 Tour dates available:

-Fri 16th - Fri 30th August 2013 - Places available
+Fri 11th - Sat 27th August 2017 - Places available

 Dover to Brentwood

 We set off on our epic journey on the Dover to Folkstone heritage trail and then turn inland and climb to the quiet country lanes.
 A good part of the day is spent stretching our eager legs through the lovely Kent Downs before crossing the river Medway near Rochester.
 Further on, we cross the Thames at Gravesend on the Tilbury passenger ferry before a final push to arrive at our evenings accommodation in Brentwood in Essex.

 A cracking little days cycling sees us on more quiet country lanes through the Essex and Cambridgeshire countryside.
 An unhurried Sunday lunch at The Cricketers owned by Jamie Olivers Mum and Dad will set us up for an afternoon of thatched cottages, winding roads and gentle streams through villages.
 The latter part of the day is spent on a great route through the vibrant University City of Cambridge, before finally arriving at the lovely town of St. Ives.